Updated July 10, 2020

 - Medical CoPay waived related flu and COVID-19 Symptoms

 The GDC has suspended attorney visits through August 11, 2020.
 We will continue to accommodate non-contact attorney visits with offenders if there are emergency situations.

 Programming is scheduled to begin, on a limited basis beginning July 1, and classes will be conducted following strict social distancing guidelines, as recommended by the CDC.

 Screening and Sanitation: Enhanced Screening of all staff to include the requirement of staff to sign an attestation of no known illness questionnaire, and have temperature checks with Temporal Thermometers prior to entry into the facility.
 Further, Portal Sergeants are required to wear gloves and observe hand washing requirements and other sanitation measures as communicated.
 As an added measure, mats have been placed at all facilities for sanitizing shoe soles upon entry and exit.

-Sneeze/cough masks distributed to all staff.
+Singl-ply and two-ply sneeze/cough masks have been distributed to all staff.

 Enhanced Screening of Contractors and vendors to include the requirement of staff to sign an Attestation of no known illness questionnaire and have temperature checks with Temporal Thermometers prior to entry into the facility.

 TC Resident screening is being conducted in the same manner as all other GDC facilities.

 Enhanced Facility Sanitation: Increased chemical orders statewide, availability of hand sanitizer and soap increased for staff at all GDC locations, increased sanitation rounds and required cleaning of high traffic areas and high touch areas, sanitation officer mandated not to be pulled for other assignments.
 Increased the availability of soap over and above normal issue for the inmate population as well.
 All facilities have received a chemical fogging treatment.